Purgatory: Reformed

 After death, Reformed theology teaches that through glorification, God "not only delivers His people from all their suffering and from death, but delivers them too from all their sins."
 In glorification, Reformed Christians believe that the departed are "raised and made like the glorious body of Christ".
-Theologian John F. MacArthur has written that "nothing in Scripture even hints at the notion of purgatory, and nothing indicates that our glorification will in any way be painful."
+Theologian John F. MacArthur has written that in his opinion "nothing in Scripture even hints at the notion of purgatory, and nothing indicates that our glorification will in any way be painful."

 Walls' argument

 Jerry L. Walls and James B. Gould have likened the glorification process to the core or sanctification view of purgatory "Grace is much more than forgiveness, it is also transformation and sanctification, and finally, glorification.
 We need more than forgiveness and justification to purge our sinful dispositions and make us fully ready for heaven.
 Purgatory is nothing more than the continuation of the sanctifying grace we need, for as long as necessary to complete the job".

 As an argument for the existence of purgatory, Protestant religious philosopher Jerry L. Walls wrote Purgatory: The Logic of Total Transformation (2012).
 He lists some "biblical hints of purgatory" (Mal 3:2; 2 Mac 12:41–43; Mat 12:32; 1 Cor 3:12-15) that helped give rise to the doctrine, and finds its beginnings in early Christian writers whom he calls "Fathers and Mothers of Purgatory".
 Citing Le Goff, he sees the 12th century as that of the "birth of purgatory", arising as "a natural development of certain currents of thought that had been flowing for centuries", and the 13th century at that of its rationalization, "purging it of its offensive popular trappings", leading to its definition by a council as the church's doctrine in 1274.

 Walls does not base his belief in purgatory primarily on scripture, the Mothers and Fathers of the Church, or the magisterium (doctrinal authority) of the Catholic Church.
 Rather his basic argument is that, in a phrase he often uses, it "makes sense."
 For Walls, purgatory has a logic, as in the title of his book.
 He documents the "contrast between the satisfaction and sanctification models" of purgatory.
 In the satisfaction model, "the punishment of purgatory" is to satisfy God's justice.
-In the sanctification model, Wall writes: "Purgatory might be pictured ... as a regimen to regain one’s spiritual health and get back into moral shape."
+In the sanctification model, Wall writes: "Purgatory might be pictured ... as a regimen to regain one's spiritual health and get back into moral shape."

 In Catholic theology Walls claims that the doctrine of purgatory has "swung" between the "poles of satisfaction and sanctification" sometimes "combining both elements somewhere in the middle".
 He believes the sanctification model "can be affirmed by Protestants without in any way contradicting their theology" and that they may find that it "makes better sense of how the remains of sin are purged" than an instantaneous cleansing at the moment of death.